akrly/markdown-cv/index.md

 ## Currently

-Working as a curriculum developer and project manager at [makersredbox.com](https://www.makersredbox.com)
+On a sabbatical due to relocation.

 ### Specialized in

+Technical writing, Working in multidisciplanry development teams

 Turning people on about technology, Training educators to use coding, 3D printing and other manufacturing technologies in class.
 Leading live workshops in makerspaces

 ## Experience

-`2017 - `
+`2017 - 2022`
 **Maker's Red Box**, Budapest

 I worked in several long term and project based roles:
+- **Prototype maker** Developed an environmental sensor shield for micro:bit.
+- **Technical writer** - Developed content and documentation multiple courses.
+The topics included mechanics, low voltage electronics, programming in micropython and block based IDEs
-- **Project manager** - Currently I'm managing an instructional design team of 4 to transform teacher's guide books into courses on Canvas (Instructure).
+- **Project manager** - Managed an instructional design team of 4 to transform teacher's guide books into online courses using a Canvas (Instructure) based stack.
 - **Author** - Cowrote a maker course titled Green engineers.
 The story calls the students to embark on a journey to Mars.
 They face engineering, design challenges during each of the 16 x 2 hours long sessions.
 My main role was to write the story, create and develop learning objectives, fuse them together and present it in a readily adaptable package to be used by educators.
-- **Technical writing** - Developed content and documentation for various courses.
-The topic included microelectronics, programming in micropython and in block based IDEs
 - **Workshops & webinars**
     - *Induction to makerspace and maker pedagogy* - This is a 6 day course in which educators learn about tools and tech present in a typical makerspace.
 Throughout the course the participants also learn how to integrate making into their teaching.
     - *Product onboarding* - A monthly webinar for customers.
 50% responding to questions and related topics.
 50% feature demos.